Symptoms range from none to very severe.

-Routine vaccination with the hepatitis A vaccine and hepatitis B vaccine is recommended in the United States for all children (see figure Vaccinating Infants and Children) and for adults at high risk of getting hepatitis (see table The Hepatitis Viruses).
+Routine vaccination with the hepatitis A vaccine and hepatitis B vaccine is recommended in the United States for all children (see figure Routine Vaccinations for Infants, Children, and Adolescents) and for adults at high risk of getting hepatitis (see table The Hepatitis Viruses).

 As with most vaccines, protection requires allowing a number of weeks for the vaccine to reach its full effect as the immune system gradually creates antibodies against the particular virus.